 Cost of Attendance

 The cost of attendance (COA) represents a student's maximum financial-aid eligibility and consists of tuition and fees plus estimated living expenses.
 To see the full list of tuition and fees for the Postbac Premed Program, visit the Tuition and Fees Chart.
 Because Postbac Premed students may complete their programs in a time and manner that works for them, no single figure that represents the cost of attendance.
-The calculator below provides an estimated cost based on a student's proposed course-load and living situation.
+The calculator below provides an estimated cost based on a student's proposed courseload and living situation.

-Health Service – The Health Service fee allows students to enroll in the Health Service Program and grants access to the programs and services provided on-campus through the five Health Services departments, as well as coverage for specific off-campus services.
+The Health Service fee allows students to enroll in the Health Service Program and grants access to the programs and services provided on-campus through the five Health Services departments, as well as coverage for specific off-campus services.
 The fee is mandatory for all full-time students and all students who enroll in the Columbia Student Medical Insurance Plan.
 Part-time students have the option to enroll in the Health Service Program.

-Student Medical Insurance Plan – University policy mandates that all full-time students be insured in a medical insurance plan.
+University policy mandates that all full-time students be insured in a medical insurance plan.
 Full-time students will be automatically enrolled in the Student Medical Insurance Plan.
 Part-time students have the option to enroll in the Student Medical Insurance Plan.
-Students may choose to enroll in either the Basic or Comprehensive level of the Student Medical Insurance Plan.
+Students may choose to enroll in either the Gold or Platinum level (formerly Basic and Comprehensive Levels) of the Student Medical Insurance Plan.
 Full-time students who are already covered under another medical insurance plan may submit a request to have their enrollment in the Student Medical Insurance Plan waived.

-Please note: This calculator tool has been provided to give you a sense of what your estimated cost of attendance may be, it is not an official determinant of your costs.
+Please note: This calculator tool has been provided to give you a sense of what your estimated cost of attendance may be; it is not an official determinant of your costs.